jqluong/academic-kickstart/content/authors/admin/_index.md

 I completed my undergraduate degree at Fresno State in 2021, studying pure mathematics and mechanical engineering.

 I﻿ am open to mentoring students through UCLA's [Directed Reading Program](https://www.math.ucla.edu/~drp/).
 Past projects I've mentored with students can be found under my teaching tab.
+I prefer to work with students on topics that aren't directly covered in undergraduate math courses at UCLA.
 If you're interested in areas I'm interested in or areas I may know something about, I encourage you to apply to the DRP at the beginning of the quarter!